Toberone-Tuna/Minecraft-Mods/README.md

 **Minecraft Version:** Forge 1.12.2 - 14.23.5.2860

-**Note:** I highly recommend allocating at least 4GB of RAM to Minecraft when using these mods.
+**Note:** I highly recommend allocating 8GB of RAM to Minecraft when using these mods.